 Appeals and supporting documentation must be submitted in writing to the University's Business Office.
 FA/VA-SAP students must be enrolled using an alternative payment arrangement other than federal student aid prior to the submission of an appeal.
-The University Registrar will review the appeal materials for non-financial aid students and the Director of Financial Aid will review the appeal materials of all financial aid students and submit the documentation to the University Executive Committee and/or the Academic Affairs Committee.
-All appeal decisions by the University Executive Committee and/or the Academic Affairs Committee are final and cannot be further appealed.
+The University Registrar will review the appeal materials for non-financial aid students and the Director of Financial Aid will review the appeal materials of all financial aid students and submit the documentation to the University Executive Committee and/or the Academic Affairs Committee are final and cannot be further appealed.